Chromosomal and Genetic Conditions

-Tracheoesophageal fistula (TEF) is a condition in which an abnormal channel (fistula) connects the windpipe (trachea) to the tube that leads from the mouth to the stomach (esophagus).
+Tracheoesophageal fistula (TEF) (TRAY-KEY-o-i-SOF-uh-JEAL FIS-chu-luh) is a condition in which an abnormal channel, called a fistula, connects the windpipe (trachea) to the tube that leads from the mouth to the stomach (esophagus).
 Food and saliva can get into the trachea and lungs through this channel.
-This can cause coughing or choking or lead to lung infections or pneumonia.
+This can make a child cough or choke and lead to lung infections or pneumonia.

-Esophageal atresia (EA) is a condition in which the esophagus does not form completely in a developing baby.
-Usually, this means the tube leading down from the mouth and the tube leading up from the stomach do not meet.
+Esophageal atresia (EA) (i-SOF-uh-JEAL uh-TREE-zhuh) is a condition where the esophagus does not form completely.
+This usually means the tube leading down from the mouth and the tube leading up from the stomach do not meet.
 Instead, each section of tube has a closed end.
 A baby with EA cannot eat or drink by mouth because there is no way for food and liquid to travel from the mouth to the stomach.

 People often use the terms TEF and EA interchangeably.
 But each name refers to a specific problem.
 TEF and EA usually occur together, but sometimes a child has just one and not the other.